Restrictive social groups

 Incidence

 Restrictive social groups pose a significant global problem, limiting individual freedoms and perpetuating inequality.
 Statistics reveal the widespread nature of this issue, with studies indicating that around 38% of countries have laws or policies that restrict the rights of certain social groups.
 Additionally, research shows that marginalized communities, such as ethnic minorities, face greater exclusion, with approximately 70% of countries having discriminatory practices against these groups.
 The consequences of these restrictions are far-reaching, as they hinder social mobility and contribute to socio-economic disparities.
-Moreover, data reveals that restrictive social groups result in reduced access to education, healthcare, and employment opportunities, further exacerbating inequality and hindering societal progress.
-Addressing this global problem requires a collective effort to dismantle discriminatory policies and promote inclusive societies.
+Data reveals that restrictive social groups result in reduced access to education, healthcare, and employment opportunities, further exacerbating inequality and hindering societal progress.

 Claim